 For questions in English, please contact Volunteer Services at firstname.lastname@example.org.
 For questions in French, please contact email@example.com.

 What costs does Catalyste+ cover for Advisors for international assignments?

-For international assignments, Catalyste+ covers the costs associated with: 1. *Flights to and from the country of assignment, 2.
+For international volunteer assignments, Catalyste+ covers the costs associated with: 1. *Flights to and from the country of assignment, 2.
 Entry visas, 3.
 Health and accident insurance, 4.
 Medical clearance/vaccinations, 5.
 In-country travel related to the assignment (not including personal travel), 6.
 Food and accommodation up to a maximum of the established country daily rate, 7.
 A per diem spending allowance. *When booking airfares, Catalyste+ must comply with the requirements stipulated in our funding agreement with our program funder, which states: “Global Affairs Canada will limit the reimbursement of plane tickets to the lowest fare available at the time of reservation even when the Organization chooses not to use this fare”.
 This means that you must accept the most direct and cost effective route to and from the assignment and travel will be in economy class.
 If you would like to book upgraded seats, you will be responsible to pay the difference.
 Please speak with your Program Coordinator if you would like to learn more.

 Why is there an age limit to being a Catalyste+ Advisor?

 Catalyste+ is not able to provide insurance for Catalyste+ Advisors who are 79 years of age or older as the eligibility for medical coverage and AD&D (Accidental Death & Dismemberment) insurance through our provider, Sutton, ceases at 79 years of age.

 Can I take my spouse/partner with me on assignment?

 Yes, you can bring your spouse/partner at their own expense and only with the permission of both Catalyste+ and the client.
 Our funding applies only to the expenses of the Advisor, not the spouse/partner.